 You also need an Internet break out at your remote site.
 Anything that can connect to the Internet and provide a DHCP address to the RED device plugged into it will do.
 This means you can theoretically use any router regardless of the medium such as a DSL, VSAT, T1, T3, ISDN, and 3G.

 What is really nice here is that you can switch ISP or even the routers themselves, without needing to reconfigure anything on the RED or the UTM.

 You need a central Sophos UTM that has a fixed public name and/or IP address, and a full guard license.
 This would typically be located at your head office or data center.
 To get a fixed public name even from a dynamic connection, read our article on Configuring Dynamic DNS on Sophos UTM.

 The RED devices are design to be both tamper proof and fool proof.
 There are no buttons or configuration options on the box.
-The units are all solid-state components with no fans or moving parts and they have a sturdy steel case (important if you live in Africa!)
+The units are all solid-state components with no fans or moving parts and they have a sturdy steel case.

 **A note on the internal network: ** If your site is small and you only need to connect 4 devices, you can patch them directly into the RED.
 If however you have multiple devices you can connect them to a standard switch and patch that into the RED.
 A personal favorite of mine is to extend the connectivity by using a Sophos Wi-Fi AP.